Skip to main content

 Vitamin K2 is generally safe to take with DOACs like Eliquis (apixaban) or Xarelto (rivaroxaban).
 These medications do not work through Vitamin K, so K2 does not blunt their effect.
 Always confirm with your prescribing physician.

-K2 can be a useful piece of an osteoporosis plan, especially in postmenopausal women.
+K2 can be a useful piece of an osteoporosis plan, particularly in postmenopausal women.
 It works alongside Vitamin D3, calcium, strength training, protein, and prescription bone medications when needed.
 It is rarely strong enough on its own to reverse osteoporosis.

 K2 may slow arterial calcification, which is one part of heart disease risk.
 It does not lower LDL cholesterol or ApoB, the key markers we treat for plaque.
 Think of K2 as a complement to lipid management, not a replacement.